bhaumik/whale-wars/docs/README.md

 ### Farcaster Integration

-- [Farcaster Mini Apps](farcaster-mini-apps.md) - General documentation about Farcaster Mini Apps specifications and requirements
+- [Farcaster Mini Apps](farcaster-mini-apps.md) - Documentation about Farcaster Mini Apps specifications, features, and SDK
-- [Farcaster Integration](farcaster-integration.md) - Specific implementation details for how Whale Wars integrates with Farcaster
+- [Farcaster Integration](farcaster-integration.md) - Implementation details for how Whale Wars integrates with Farcaster
-- [Updating Farcaster Configuration](farcaster-updates.md) - Guide for updating the Farcaster Mini App configuration
+- [Updating Farcaster Configuration](farcaster-updates.md) - Guide for updating the Farcaster Mini App configuration and metadata
 - [Mobile Optimization](mobile-optimization.md) - Optimizations for mobile-like view in Farcaster Mini Apps

 ### Debugging and Troubleshooting

 - [WebSocket Debugging](websocket-debugging.md) - Guide for diagnosing and fixing WebSocket connection issues

+## Game Concept

+Whale Wars plays on a double meaning:

+1. **Literal Whales**: Players control whale characters that grow larger as they consume other players and food
+2. **Crypto Whales**: A nod to the crypto term for large holders, as players aim to become the "biggest whale" on Farcaster

+Players start small and must strategically eat smaller players while avoiding larger ones.
+The social sharing features allow players to brag about their whale status or commiserate about being swallowed by larger whales.

 ## Quick References

 ### Configuration Files

-- `public/.well-known/farcaster.json` - Farcaster Mini App configuration file
+- `public/.well-known/farcaster.json` - Farcaster Mini App configuration and metadata
 - `index.html` - Main game file with Farcaster frame metadata
 - `server.js` - Server implementation with WebSocket and Express.js
 - `package.json` - Project dependencies